New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

 \subsubsection{Summary}

 In this section, we summarize and extend the results above.
-Here we have the appropriate Dynkin diagrams for easy reference, where $\esi \subseteq \ese \subseteq \ee$ in the obvious way:
+Here we have the appropriate Dynkin diagrams for easy reference, where the diagrams for $\esi$ and $\ese$ are subdiagrams of that of $\ee$ in the obvious way:

-In table below, we state results by specifying the starting Lie algebra, the nilpotent element used to semisimplify, and the resulting Lie superalgebra.
+In the table below, we state results by specifying the starting Lie algebra, the nilpotent element used to semisimplify, and the resulting Lie superalgebra.
 We include all possible combinations of boundary nodes and some examples that do not follow from the main theorem as well.
-Nilpotent elements that give the same semisimplification are listed in the same row.
+Other nilpotent elements (but not all of them) that give the same semisimplification are listed in the same row.
+For the constructions involving $\mathfrak{e}_6^{(1)}$, one can further quotient out by the centers to get simple Lie (super)algebras.

-\begin{enumerate} \item[($\ast$)] This is an interesting case not discussed in the paper, as we get a purely even Lie algebra, and why this is the case is not clear from the Cartan matrix.
-It suggests an idea of iterating semisimplification, as we can either semisimplify $\ese$ to get $\ff$ and then semisimplify again to get $\g(1,6)$, or we can semisimplify $\ese$ to directly get $\g(1,6)$. \item[($\star$)] Semisimplifying $\ff$, which say has Cartan matrix $A$, with respect to $e_1$ gives a Lie superalgebra $\ov{\ff}$ of superdimension of $(15|8)$, whereas the Lie superalgebra $\g(\widetilde{A}) = \mathfrak{sl}_{3|1}$ as described in the setup for Theorem \ref{maint} is of superdimension $(9|6)$.
-Hence, Theorem \ref{maint} does not apply.
+\begin{enumerate} \item[($\star$)] Semisimplifying $\ff$ with Cartan matrix $A$ with respect to $e_1$ gives a Lie superalgebra $\ov{\ff}$ of superdimension of $(15|8)$, whereas the Lie superalgebra $\g(\widetilde{A}) = \mathfrak{sl}_{3|1}$ as described in the setup for Theorem \ref{maint} is of superdimension $(9|6)$.
+Hence, Theorem \ref{maint} cannot be applied.
 However, it can be computed by hand that $\ov{\ff}^{gen}$ is of superdimension $(9|6)$ and is isomorphic to $\mathfrak{sl}_{3|1}$.
 A similar statement applies when we semisimplify $\ff$ with $e_1 + e_4$.
-Although these may seem like edge cases, we believe there is a more general conjecture which captures these cases and the main theorem simultaneously, which we discuss in \S\ref{remarks} in Conjecture \ref{conj}. \end{enumerate}
+Although these may seem like edge cases, there is a more general conjecture which captures these cases and the main theorem simultaneously, which we discuss in \S\ref{remarks} in Conjecture \ref{conj}. \item[($\star\star$)] The semsimplification of $\ese$ giving $\ff$ is related to the Kantor-Koecher-Tits construction of a Lie algebra given a Jordan algebra.
+In particular, $\ese = \sll \otimes \mathbb{A} \oplus \ff$ as vector spaces, where $\mathbb{A}$ is the Albert algebra, which is the exceptional simple Jordan algebra.
+Furthermore, there appears to be some notion of ``iterating" semisimplifications, as we can semisimplify $\ese$ to get $\ff$ and then semisimplify again to get $\g(1,6)$, or we can semisimplify $\ese$ to directly get $\g(1,6)$. \end{enumerate}